Elysion (band)

 Elysion is a Greek gothic metal band from Athens, Greece, formed in 2006.

-The band members are Christiana Hatzimihali (lead vocals), Johnny Zero (guitar), AR (bass guitar), Nid (guitar) and Laitsman (drums).
+The band members are Christiana Hatzimihali (lead vocals), Johnny Zero (guitar), Andreas Roufagalas (bass guitar), Nikos Despotopoulos (guitar) and Ilias P. Laitsas (drums).

 History

 Silent Scream

 The band released its debut studio album, Silent Scr3am, on 18 December 2009 on the Massacre Records label.
 It was produced and mixed by Mark Adrian and was mastered by Ted Jensen.

 The album was met with mostly average to positive reviews.
 Femmetal Online gave the album a high rating, stating that "[t]he songs on 'Silent Scream' are so unrelenting and infectious that I had a hard time finding any fault at all with this CD.
 The sound and production is excellent and the band worked with American engineer Ted Jensen."
 The German edition of Metal Hammer gave the album an average rating, calling it a "potential sensation" although the tracks were not found to be innovative.